-The Company had a net working capital deficit of \$0.9 million as at March 31, 2013 compared to a net working capital of \$0.5 million as at March 31, 2012.
-The cash balance at March 31, 2013 was \$8 thousand compared to \$0.9 million as at March 31, 2012.
-As at March 31, 2013 current liabilities were \$0.9 million compared to \$0.45 million as at March 31, 2012.
+The Company had a net working capital deficit of \$1.1 million as at June 30, 2013 compared to a net working capital deficit of \$0.9 million as at March 31, 2013.
+The cash balance at June 30, 2013 was \$28,354 compared to \$8,240 as at March 31, 2013.
+As at June 30, 2013 current liabilities were \$1.1 million compared to \$0.9 million as at March 31, 2013.

 The Company's financial statements have been prepared on the basis that the Company will continue as a going concern, which assumes that the Company will be able to meet its commitments, continue operations, realize its assets and discharge its liabilities in the normal course of business for the foreseeable future.
 There are events and conditions that cast substantial doubt on the validity of that assumption.
 The Company will require additional financing in the near future for general working capital purposes.
 Furthermore, as the Company does not have a source of revenue, it will require ongoing financing in the future for working capital, general and administrative purposes and in order to conduct any future exploration Ongoing general and administrative and regulatory expenses will necessitate additional financing in the future.
-Factors that could affect the availability of financing include fluctuations in the Company's share price, the state of international debt and equity markets, investor perceptions and expectations, global financial and metals markets.
-The Company believes it will be able to obtain the necessary financing to meet its requirements on an ongoing basis; however, there can be no assurance that the necessary financing will be obtained, and such financing, if available, may be very dilutive to the Company's shares and shareholders.
+Factors that could affect the availability of financing include fluctuations in the Company's share price, the state of international debt and equity markets. investor perceptions and expectations, global financial and metals markets.
+The Company believes it will be able to obtain the necessary financing to meet its requirements on an ongoing basis: however, there can be no assurance that the necessary financing will be obtained, and such financing, if available, may be very dilutive to the Company's shares and shareholders.
 As it has in the past, the Company plans to obtain additional financing through, but not limited to, the issuance of additional equity.